Nlcke/gouter/README.md

 ## Architecture

 Gouter completely separates state, navigation and view (like GouterNative).
+It also has own linking.

 ### State